The road to college is long – and sometimes confusing. To help keep you on track, here's a

 part of your overall application, rather

-longer to get to work!
-Our consultants can help you select your
+like everyone else's.
+Our consultants can help you

 content and carefully scrutinize each essay for